Our pillars

 Our context

-Improving employee health and wellness increases morale, reduces absenteeism and enhances productivity.
-As our mines are in extreme locations with limited public infrastructure, we rely on our on-site clinics to provide the necessary emergency, occupational and primary healthcare for our employees.
-We also provide access to tailored counselling and engagement programmes to help employees prioritise mental well-being.
+Optimal employee health and wellness boosts morale, reduces absenteeism and enhances productivity.
+Our on-site clinics provide emergency, occupational and primary healthcare to our employees, and we facilitate tailored counselling and engagement programmes that help employees prioritise well-being.

 Our approach

 We strive to provide an environment that actively encourages and supports employee well-being and healthy lifestyles.
-Effective safety policies and processes reduce risks, strengthen our relationships with employees and regulators, and safeguard the Group’s social licence to operate.
+Effective safety policies and procedures reduce risks, strengthen stakeholder relationships and safeguard the Group’s social licence to operate.
+As outlined in our holistic Group Health and Safety Policy, our stakeholder-inclusive approach is guided by internal risk and hazard mitigation measures.

 Our performance